This online course is fully booked.

 The course will make the students acquainted with the most current debates around decolonial critical thought, in particular in relation to the communal.

-Two hours of class in the morning and two hours of class in the afternoon.
+Two sessions of one and a half hours in the afternoons.
 Reading preparation for the course will also be required.

 For this course you are required to upload the following documents when applying: